0PEIN0/bash-helpers/README.md

 >`SYSTEM_USER_NAME="john"`

-8. Open "System Settings" -> "Power" -> Select "Do nothing" for both of the options named as "When lid is closed".
-9. Open "System Settings" -> "Brightness & Lock" -> Unselect "Dim screen to save power".
-10. Open "System Settings" -> "Brightness & Lock" -> Select "Never" for "Turn screen off when inactive for".
-11. Open "System Settings" -> "Time & Date" -> "Clock" -> Select "Weekday" and "Date", Month", "Year", "Seconds" and "Include week numbers".
-12. Open "System Settings" -> "Software and Updates" -> "Ubuntu Software" -> Select "Main Server" for "Download From" option.
-13. Open "System Settings" -> "Software and Updates" -> "Additional Drivers" -> Select "Using NVIDIA binary driver" for allowing proprietary software from NVIDIA to be installed on the machine in case NVIDIA graphics card is present -> Press "Apply Changes" button.
-14. Open "System Settings" -> "Language Support" -> Drag "English(United States)" at the top of the order.
-15. Open "System Settings" -> "Language Support" -> "Regional Formats" -> Select "English(United States)" -> Press "Apply System Wide" button.
-16. Restart machine.

 ### IN NON SUDO MODE
 1. Open ***~/.bash_aliases*** file and add the import of the **/home/$SYSTEM_USER_NAME/bash-dump/personal.sh** file there.
 Then source it.
 Run `gedit ~/.bash_aliases` from command line to open up the file.
 2. Below is the sample example for import of personal shell file.